Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 - Differences between defining constant in run-time or compile-time:
 	- constants defined in run-time can't be defined inside control blocks, like `if` for example.
+	- run-time constant can be named dynamically, since their names are string values that could come from variables.
+	-

 ### Printing